Cutting Mens Underwear Patterns.

 Mens underwear styles

-Mens underwear encompasses a variety of garment types, in both stretch and woven fabrics. styles include :-
+Mens stretch underwear encompasses a variety of garment types.
+Those styles include :-

 - Low rise briefs

 - G Strings